 Starting an Emergency Fund

 An emergency fund is essential for everyone to have.
 In the event of a financial emergency, you can avoid paying money to borrow from a lender!
-An emergency fund is a reserve for unexpected expenses, such as car repairs, medical emergencies, and unplanned travel.
+An emergency fund is a reserve for unexpected expenses, such as car repairs, medical debt, and unplanned travel.
 Starting an emergency fund is a great short-term financial goal because it provides you with financial security!

 What Is a Mid-Term Financial Goal?

-A mid-term financial goal takes longer to achieve than a short-term goal but is not as time-consuming as a long-term one.
+A mid-term goal takes longer to achieve than a short-term goal but is not as time-consuming as a long-term one.
 Mid-term goals take between six months to a couple of years to complete.
 Common mid-term goals include getting a new car, getting a degree or certification, and saving for a wedding.

 Buying a New Car

-Buying a new car is a common mid-term financial goal that people have.
+Buying a new car is a common goal that people have.
 Vehicles are essential in America because public transportation is unreliable everywhere.
 You likely need one to get to work quickly, run errands, and transport family members.

 Most people rely on auto loans to finance a new vehicle purchase, but you may still benefit from saving up for a down payment.
 While you can avoid using a down payment, keep in mind that your monthly payments will be much higher.